HMDomingues/Course-Optimizer/README.md

-# TrackTrajectoryOptimizer
+# LapTrajectoryOptimizer
-  Vehicle Dependent Trajectory Optimization on a Track
+  Vehicle Dependent Trajectory Optimization of a Continuous Track